Last updated November 5, 2021

 Broadway Rose Theatre is taking precautions to keep our doors open and patrons, artists, and staff protected.
 Below are the updated protocols.

 - All patrons and Broadway Rose front-of-house staff are required to wear masks covering their mouth and nose while in the theater, regardless of vaccination status per Oregon’s indoor mask requirement.
 Anyone not adhering to this requirement will be asked to leave the theater.

-“Fully vaccinated individual” means an individual has received both doses of a two- dose COVID-19 vaccine or one dose of a single-dose vaccine and at least 14 days have passed since the individual’s final dose of COVID-19 vaccine prior to attending.
+- “Fully vaccinated” means an individual has received both doses of a two-dose COVID-19 vaccine or one dose of a single-dose vaccine and at least 14 days have passed since the individual’s final dose of COVID-19 vaccine prior to attending.

-- Guests may provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time.
+- Guests may provide proof of a negative COVID-19 PCR test performed at a medical provider taken within 72 hours of the performance start time.

-- Guests may provide proof of a negative COVID-19 antigen test taken within 6 hours of the performance start time.
+- Guests may provide proof of a negative COVID-19 antigen test performed at a medical provider taken within 6 hours of the performance start time.

-Individuals who are unable to or decline to provide proof of vaccination or a negative COVID-19 test will not be admitted.
-Ticket exchange or refund will be offered.
+Individuals who are unable to or decline to provide the documentation as required above will not be admitted.
+Ticket exchange or refund will be offered

 Improved Air Handling System